-21. Please describe any restrictions on cross-contextual behavioral advertising.
-How is this term or related terms defined?
+23. Please describe any restrictions on targeted advertising and cross-contextual behavioral advertising.
+How are these terms or related terms defined?

 The cross-contextual behavioral advertising is not directly addressed in the laws, except and so far within the context of the right of automated decision making and profiling as discussed above.